python/typed_ast/README.md

 as a number of syntax tree classes have additional fields that must be populated when constructing them.

-### Python 3.7
+### Python 3.8

-`typed_ast` has not yet been updated to be based on the Python 3.7 parser.
-The main consequence of this that `await` and `async` are not treated as keywords.
+`typed_ast` will not be updated to support parsing Python 3.8 and newer.
+Instead, it is recommended to use the stdlib `ast` module there, which has been augmented to support extracting type comments and has limited support for parsing older versions of Python 3.

 ## Submodules
 ### ast3